rontarrant/gtkDcoding/docs/_posts/2019-06-07-0042-custom-dialog-i.md

 	- `BOTTOM` = `packEnd()`, and
 	- `CENTER` = `add()`.

 This example doesn't have a `VPadBox`, but you've got the tools now to figure out how that would go together.
-Now let’s move on to the child widget used with `HPadBox`…
+Now let’s move on to the child widget used with `HPadBox`...

 ## The HPadLabel